RichardWallis/bibframe2schema/tokens.md

 # bibframe2schema Token Substitution

-The ***schemaise.py*** script makes use of a token subtitution function when loading *sparql* scripts for processing.
+The ***schemaise.py*** script makes use of a token substitution function when loading *sparql* scripts for processing.

 In principle tokens of the format [[*token-name*]] placed within a *sparql* script are replaced with defined values at runtime.
-There are a basic set of defaut defined token values that are suplimented by further user defined token names and values loaded from a token file in JSON format.
+There are a basic set of default defined token values that are supplemented by further user defined token names and values loaded from a token file in JSON format.

 ## Default Defined Token Values
 There are two default tokens: